vitordwb/dotfiles/README.md

 ## Terminal

-To add some new configurations and special tools to the terminal, you can execute the following command to import those.
+to add some new configurations and special tools to the terminal, you can execute the following command to import those

-- set the configuration file
+set the configuration file

 ```bash
 ln -s $(pwd)/bash/bash_alias ~/.bash_alias